ronaldosvieira/reinforced-greediness/README.md

 ## Draft strategy
 We use neural networks to choose cards.
 They are trained by reinforcement learning in a competitive self-play setting, and a separate network is used when playing as first player and second player.
-This is part of Ronaldo's master thesis.
+This is part of Ronaldo's master's thesis.

 ## Playing strategy
 We find the best combination of actions with a best-first search that considers only the current turn.
 A simplified